-These courses provide an introduction to the foundational knowledge and building blocks of analytic methods in a range of social sciences.
+These courses provide an introduction to the foundational knowledge and building blocks of analytic methods in a range of Social Sciences.
 Typical coursework: A mix of lectures, discussion, assignments, shorter essays, quizzes, and/or exams.

 • SOCS-SHU 135 Environment and Society

 • SOCS-SHU 136 Human Society and Culture

 • SOCS-SHU 150 Introduction to Comparative Politics

 • SOCS-SHU 160 Introduction to International Politics

 • SOCS-SHU 170 Introduction to Global Health

 • SOCS-SHU 133 Urbanization in China

 • PSYC-SHU 101 Introduction to Psychology

 • ECON-SHU 1 Principles of Macroeconomics

-• ECON-SHU 2 Principles of Microeconomics

 • ECON-SHU 3 Microeconomics

 • ECON-SHU 251 Economics of Global Business